Anatole Litvak

 Tovarich (1937) is a farce in which Russian nobles flee the revolution, entrusted with a fortune.
 They want to save the money for their homeland, but are penniless.
 So they take jobs in Paris as servants for a wealthy couple.
 When the couple throw a party, one of the guests, a Russia, recognizes the royal couple.
 The French couple doesn't know what to do with the royal refugees.
 The Russian official want them to return the money to the Soviet Union.
 The woman eventually decides that it is the right thing to do, because it will help the Russian people even under a different regime.
 The royal couple remains at the service of the French family.

-In The Sisters (1938) three western girls make unhappy marriages at the turn of the century.
+In The Sisters (1938) is about three western girls who make unhappy marriages at the turn of the century.

 Amazing Dr Clitterhouse (1938) is a reverse thriller in which we know from the very beginning "who's done it".
 The ending (the trial) is a farce, though.
 A strange hybrid.